Open Society Foundations: Critical reception

-In 2017, the government of Pakistan ordered the Open Society Foundations to cease operations within the country.
+In 2017, the government of Pakistan ordered the Open Society Foundations to cease operations in the country.

-In May 2018, Open Society Foundations announced they will move its office from Budapest to Berlin, amid Hungarian government interference.
+In May 2018, Open Society Foundations announced they would move its office from Budapest to Berlin, amid Hungarian government interference.

-In November 2018, Open Society Foundations announced they are ceasing operations in Turkey and closing their Istanbul and Ankara offices due to "false accusations and speculations beyond measure", amid pressure from Turkish government and governmental interference through detainment of Turkish intellectuals and liberal academics claimed to be associated with the foundation and related NGOs, associations and programmes.
+In November 2018, Open Society Foundations announced they would cease operations in Turkey and close their Istanbul and Ankara offices due to "false accusations and speculations beyond measure", amid pressure from the Turkish government including detention of liberal Turkish intellectuals and academics even tangentially associated with the foundation.